 Nowadays, it is becoming more and more common to use this durable, maintenance-free and very beautiful material for various artistic constructions such as facades, pots and sculptures.

-Corten is a steel that achieves a beautiful deep reddish-brown color under the influence of weather and wind.
+The beauty of Corten (COR-TEN) is that it changes over time.
+This makes the material come alive.
+Corten, which is a weathering steel, achieves a beautiful deep reddish-brown color under the influence of weather and wind.
 Changing weather conditions transform its surface from ordinary steel paint to eventually achieve a thin protective reddish-brown rust layer.

 Corten is a maintenance-free and durable material.
-Our pots consist of 3 to 5 mm thick steel to last long term.
+Our planters consist of 3 to 5 mm thick steel to last long term.
 If you want the product to withstand the outdoor environment for at least 40 years, you should use 4 mm thick steel or more.

-Corten steel is excellent to use indoors and gives a warm and exclusive tone in the home.
-The Corten welds may pass moisture through if exposed to too much water.
+Corten steel is excellent to use indoors and offers a warm and exclusive tone in the home.
+Corten welds can let moisture through if you add to too much moisture.
 There are simple tricks to avoid any rust stains.
-A simple trick for the pots is to use an inner pot in plastic with an associated plastic saucer to catch any excess water.
+A simple trick for the pots is to use an inner pot in plastic and a plastic saucer to catch any excess water.

-If you are worried about stains, you should place the steel on, for example, glass, tiles or the like, which is easy to clean if discoloration should occur.
-Another alternative is use Matt Lacquer Clear Spray Paint on the rusty Corten to avoid rust stains.
-By creating a small distance between the bottom of, for example, a pot, you can place them on, for example, a few crowns to get air flow circulation.
+If you are worry about rust stains, you should place the steel on, for example, glass, tiles or the like, which is easy to clean if discoloration should occur.
+Another alternative is to spray matt clear lacquer on the rusty Corten to avoid rust stains.
+You can also create a small distance between the bottom of, for example, a pot, by putting them on few crowns to get air flow circulation.

-There are a number of tricks to remove rust stains from various surfaces.
-If you get rust on glass, it is easily removed with the help of regular toothpaste, a bit of water and a scrubby.
-Brush with rotating motions until all rust has dissolved and then rinse off.
+There are a number of tricks to remove rust from various surfaces.
+If you get rust stains on glass, you can remove it with the help of regular toothpaste and a dish sponge.
+Trim with rotating motions until all rust has dissolved and then rinse off.

 Corten steel is incredibly beautiful to illuminate.
 It creates an artistic shimmer and gives life to your home even in winter.

-2700K provides a very nice and warm atmosphere and is an excellent choice for living rooms and bedrooms where you want to promote relaxation.
-3000K instead gives a purer neutral white color compared to 2700K which in some cases can be perceived as yellow.
-3000K is often used in kitchens, laundry, bathrooms and home offices where visual tasks are more common and warmth and relaxation are not the primary goal.
+2700K provides a very nice and warm atmosphere.
+It is an excellent choice for living rooms and bedrooms where you want to promote relaxation.
+3000K instead gives a more pure neutral white color compared to 2700K which in some cases can be perceived as yellow.
+3000K is often used in kitchens, laundry, bathrooms and home offices.
+That where visual tasks are more common and warmth and relaxation are not the primary goal.

 Another point to consider is IP classification.
 This scale indicates how well the lighting equipment is protected from water, dust, intrusive objects and touch.
 A rating of IP 44, for example, is not waterproof but prevents water from reaching electrical parts.
-In order for a product to be considered completely waterproof and to withstand prolonged immersion in water, it must have an IP rating of 68.
+In order for a product to be considered completely waterproof and withstand prolonged immersion in water, it must have an IP rating of 68.